Private Credit Forum New York 2024

 Keynote fireside chat

-Hear from one of Canada’s largest pension plans ($164 billion AUM) on their plans to expand their $6 billion private credit strategy in the US.
+Hear from one of Canada’s largest pension plan investment managers ($164 billion AUM) on their plans to expand their $6 billion private credit strategy in the US.

 09.30 - 10.30